CZ-NIC/fred-mod-whoisd/README.rst

    :align: center

-Registrant, admin-c, temp-c and tech-c are all of the same type - the contact.
+Registrant, admin-c and tech-c are all of the same type - the contact.
 The tree is rooted at the domain object and the dependency links run from there to registrar.
 When displaying information about an object all objects which are referenced in that object are displayed too and so on recursivelly.
 There